thehexcodehq/.github/CODE_OF_CONDUCT.md

 ## Contact

-If you have any questions, suggestions, or feedback about this Code of Conduct, please feel free to contact us at <contact.hexcodehq@gmail.com>.
-Or the best way to reach us is knock the managers at our [Discord](https://discord.gg/QcszBKhgbP) community.
+If you have any questions, suggestions, or feedback about this Code of Conduct, create an issue at [.github/issues](https://github.com/HexCodeHQ/.github/issues).
 We appreciate your input and cooperation in making this community a friendly and productive place for everyone.